kframework/X86-64-semantics/docs/meeting-minutes.md

   - Driver being in the assembly format prohibits allexe creation.
 Wrapped the asm as inline asm in a bc file and use that as the driver toi create allexe.

 - Current work on type recovery
+  - Read some basic litarature on type recovery.
   - The first phase to do pointer recovery to distinguish poointers and integers.
 (Ongoing )
   - The second phase will be to recover the type of the pointed to memory.